Description

 This variety is self pollinating.

 In many cases, you may still want to plant pollinating partners to increase the size of your crops, but with self-pollinating varieties doing so is optional.
-You'll get fruit with only one plant!
+Plant one of these varieties within 100' for best results.

 Tools & Supplies